cbfcuh/Module-1-Challange/README.md

 ## Changes that were made

 ## HTML
-- First, changes to the HTML file was made such as replacing the "<div>" element with relevant semantics such as tags like "<header>", "<nav>", "<main>", "<section>", "<footer>" and "<figure>".
+- First, changes to the HTML file was made such as replacing the "<div>" element with relevant semantics such as tags like "header", "nav", "main", "section", "footer" and "figure".
 By making these changes the files' readability and structure was improved.
 - ALT attributes were added to maximise the images accessibility and SEO.

 ## Original Header